Anapaya/netbox-scion/README.md

 - **Organizations:** Manage SCION operators with metadata and descriptions
 - **ISD-ASes:** Track Isolation Domain and Autonomous System identifiers with appliances (CORE/EDGE)
-- **Link Assignments:** Interface management with customer information and Zendesk integration
+- **SCION Links:** Interface management with customer information and Zendesk integration
 - **REST API:** Full CRUD operations with filtering and pagination
 - **Export:** CSV and Excel export capabilities
 - **Advanced Filtering:** Search, dropdown filters, and tag-based filtering on all list pages